 Alcohol disrupts the natural neurochemical balance in your brain by increasing both dopamine and GABA (gamma-aminobutyric acid).

 It does more..

 As soon as you ingest alcohol an increase in CB1 receptor activity is caused.
 This is the reason why you feel that sense of fulfillment and reward.
-In case of alcohol abuse, CB1 receptors get consistently overstimulated; this leads to chronic decrease in their activity.
+In the case of alcohol abuse, CB1 receptors get consistently overstimulated; this leads to a chronic decrease in their activity.
 To make things worse, your endocannabinoid system fails to produce endogenous cannabinoids, especially anandamide which is possibly one the most crucial endocannabinoids in your body.

 In other words, alcohol destroys your brain’s chemistry and raises hell up there.
 Remember that it’s your brain that orders you to drink.
 You have to fix your brain to be free from your addiction.

 This is where exogenous cannabinoids (like CBD) can come into play; they are able to help alcohol addicts rebalance their brain’s chemistry.

 There is a moment when an alcohol addict reaches the point where they would be willing to sell their souls to the devil to get free from the suffering of alcohol use disorder.

 It’s a blessed moment because it means that they have finally managed to cross the bridge from denial to acceptance and acknowledgment.

 They are ready to combat the monster and win; the impact of strong willpower is essential to start the fight.
 But they can’t win the war fighting barehanded.
 They need a strong weapon.
 CBD can be the weapon they need.